 The Threat of Globalisation on Finnish Sámi Culture

-In their newsletter, Nationalia, the Spanish non-governmental association International Centre for Ethnic Minorities and Nations (CIEMEN), write “[s]elf-government and identity issues, rather than struggles for power or for control of natural resources, remain the major causes of conflicts in Europe” (CIEMEN, 2008, April 3).
+In their April 2008 newsletter, Nationalia, the Spanish non-governmental association International Centre for Ethnic Minorities and Nations (CIEMEN), wrote: “[s]elf-government and identity issues, rather than struggles for power or for control of natural resources, remain the major causes of conflicts in Europe” (CIEMEN, 2008, April 3).
 However, this is disputed by the renowned Colombian-American anthropologist and professor emeritus Arturo Escobar, who believes environmental struggles are becoming more “ubiquitous” (Escobar, 2006, p.6) due to the material demands of globalisation.
 Its consequences of rapid urbanisation, increased competition and economic expansion place considerable pressure on the world’s infinite raw resources.

 The central theme of this article deals with the rights of the indigenous Sámi people of northern Finland as protected primarily under the Constitution of Finland (United Nations Regional Information Centre for Western Nations, 2012) and Article 27 of the International Covenant on Civil and Political Rights (ICCPR), a multilateral treaty adopted by the United Nations General Assembly in December 1966 (United Nations, 1966).
 It will discuss the local consequences of mining, as a result of economic globalisation, on the Finnish Sámi traditions and culture in their mineral-rich homeland of Sápmi, a territory covering the northernmost regions of Norway, Sweden, Finland and Russia (Kitti, 1996; Ojala, 2023).

 Despite the Finnish Government ratifying the ICCPR, which “requires the state to protect and give recognition to the rights of the Sámi to practice traditional indigenous land uses, such as reindeer herding” (Lawrence & Raitio, 2011, p.1), the culturally significant tradition of reindeer herding is threatened by industrialisation and international mining activities transforming the landscape and affecting grazing lands and the movement of semi-domesticated reindeer (Allard, 2023).
-The “competition over scarce resources” (Heikkilä, 2002, p.30) poses multiple questions about the future of land rights and management between the Finnish national government and Sámi Parliament of Finland (the Sámediggi), cultural identity and preservation, self-determination of the Sámi and interaction between the local and global caused by globalisation.
+The “competition over scarce resources” (Heikkilä, 2002, p.30) poses multiple questions about the future of land rights and management between the Finnish national government and Sámi Parliament of Finland (the Sámediggi), cultural identity and preservation, self-determination of the Sámi, and interaction between the local and global caused by globalisation.

 Figure 1: The reindeer herding areas and Sámi homeland areas in Finland (ResearchGate, 2018).